pascalduez/cassetto/README.md

 ## Cassetto

-Some Sass [ mixins, extendables, helpers, snippets, ... ]
+Sass [ mixins, extendables, helpers, snippets, ... ]
-Gathered in one (messy) drawer for testing + backup.
+Gathered in one (`messy`) drawer for testing and backup purpose.

 **Not for release**